jinghuazhao/INF/SCALLOP_INF_I_analysis_plan.md

 ```
 * Multiple linear regression for all samples including sex, age, principal components and other cohort specific covariates.
 * Additive genetic model

-### Stratification

-* Analyse patients and controls separately – results will be merged at meta-analysis stage
+* For case-control study, patients and controls are analysed separately – results will be merged at meta-analysis stage

 ### Software